tetean/FUSION/README.md

     └── 18927.cif
 ```

-Meanwhile, for fast reading and to save storage space, we have provided a preprocessed Perovskites data `pkl` file that is packaged and ready for use by ALIGNN as a demonstration：
+Meanwhile, for fast reading and to save storage space, we have provided a preprocessed Perovskites data `pkl` file that is packaged and ready for use by ALIGNN as a demonstration:
 ```python
 data/
 └── perovskites/